kennyegun24/Awesome-books-es6/README.md

 # AwesomeBooks

-A basic website that allows users to add/remove books from a list.
+A basic website that allows users to add/remove books of choice from a list created by the.
+This website allows users to store each inputs to their local storage and these inputs can be deleted from the local storage also b clicking on the remove button.
+Tis project was created to test my knowledge on different things such as class constructor methods, modules, localstorage.

 ## Built With